What do you dream of?

 - Brush up on your oral hygiene.
 Diabetes puts you at greater risk for gum disease.
 According to the American Diabetes Association (ADA), that's because people with diabetes have a lowered ability to fight infection from bacteria in the mouth.

 - Travel with a plan.
 Traveling can disrupt your normal routine, so be sure to plan ahead.
 The ADA recommends talking with your doctor about how to adjust and ensure you have medication to last while you're out of town.

 - Sweeten it yourself.
 To give yourself more control, you can reduce sugar in your diet by adding your own sweeteners.
-You'll likely add less sugar, saving on calories and carbs, notes the ADA.
+Not only will you support your diabetes nutrition strategy, you'll likely add less sugar, saving on calories and carbs, notes the ADA.

 - Get vaccinated.
 Diabetes makes you more vulnerable to infection.
 According to the CDC, illnesses such as the flu, pneumonia and hepatitis B are more common in people with diabetes.

 - Know your data.
 Continuous glucose monitoring is key to managing your diabetes care and help you more quickly address when your body is high or low.

 Follow your plan set with your doctor, even when you're feeling good.
 You might be tempted to skip it.
 But you probably feel good because your plan is working.